 Our primary goal is to ensure patients receive the best care, allowing them to succeed in all areas of their lives providing individualised care, addressing the Eating Disorder symptoms as well as helping each patient reduce existing concerns and anxieties as much as possible.

 We will provide a programme, that when appropriate, allows patients to stay home in their own environment with families and be an extended part of the patient’s care and treatment.
-We will provide an early intervention service, treating the young person before the Eating Disorder becomes too engrained in their cognition and takes over their life.
+We will provide an early intervention service, treating the young person before the Eating Disorder becomes too ingrained in their cognition and takes over their life.
 Our aim is to try prevent a young person from requiring inpatient treatment.

 The young person’s nutritional needs are taken care of while at the Adolescent Day Programme, this is a huge relief and reassurance for parents who may be struggling on a daily basis with their love one.